exasol/virtual-schemas/doc/dialects/impala.md

 # Impala SQL Dialect

-[Impala](https://www.cloudera.com/documentation/enterprise/5-8-x/topics/impala.html) is a MPP (Massive Parallel Processing) SQL query engine for processing data that is stored in Hadoop cluster.
+[Impala](https://www.cloudera.com/documentation/enterprise/5-8-x/topics/impala.html) is a MPP (Massive Parallel Processing) SQL query engine for processing data that is stored on a Hadoop cluster.

 ## Registering the JDBC Driver in EXAOperation